SuperNik17/demos/hand-eye/README.md

 ## 🛠️ Development Status
-> ⚠️ This module is currently under **active development**.
+> ⚠️ This module is currently under **active development**.  <br>
-> Code is being validated and optimized; full open-source release is not yet available.
+> Code is being validated and optimized; full open-source release is not yet available.  <br>
-> For academic collaboration or review purposes, access may be granted upon request.
+> For academic collaboration or review purposes, access may be granted upon request. <br>
-> Source code for the calibration routines will be added to this repository shortly.
+> Source code for the calibration routines will be added to this repository shortly. <br>

 ---